 We highly recommend checking out Interactive Offers if you're looking to monetize your blog – the smart way.
 If you think they might be a good fit, signup and give it a try.

 Mediavine is a display ad network that's gaining traction among many bloggers – especially food and personal finance bloggers.
 They provide in-content and “sticky”-type sidebar advertisements meant to drive revenue through display ads on your website.
 Unfortunately, they don't cleanly support email-based ads like Interactive Offers.

 But, they are one of the top display-ad providers in the business if your only (or primary) focus is on monetizing your blog's front end pages.
 As of the time of this writing, they require at least 25,000 sessions per month before you can apply for the program (note that sessions are different than pageviews).

-And, bloggers can opt out of ads by topic (i.e., alcohol, dating, fast food, etc.).
-Though Mediavine does not support the ability to pick and choose specific ads to display, the ability to opt out is the flexibility that most bloggers need to have.
+And, bloggers can opt-out of ads by topic (i.e., alcohol, dating, fast food, etc.).
+Though Mediavine does not support the ability to pick and choose specific ads to display, the ability to opt-out is definitely flexibility that most bloggers need to have.

 Mediavine's customer support is on-point and highly engaged, definitely a huge step up from Google Adsense.

 And, if you've been banned from using Google Adsense, you're still okay to use Mediavine if you meet the company's other requirements.

 Among the different affiliate networks, Amazon is probably the most well-used.
 A lot of bloggers are a part of the Amazon.com affiliate program.
 As a part of this program, Amazon pays referring blogs a percentage of the sale from every click from a blogger's website.
 With a lot of traffic, Amazon's affiliate marketing can generate a lot of revenue.